iampopov/eslint-prettier-setup/README.md

 ## About

-Tutorial to setup [ESLint](https://https://eslint.org/) and [Prettier](https://https://prettier.io/).
-ESLint scans your code and helps find syntax errors.
+Tutorial to setup [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/).
+ESLint scans your code to help find syntax errors.
 Prettier will format your code to follow industry standards and best practices.
 By combining the two to work in tandem you'll have the tastiest looking code.
-All you'll have to do is save, ESLint and Prettier will take care of the rest.
+All you'll have to do is save, then let ESLint and Prettier will take care of the rest.

 ## Steps